Skip to content

 • Double ended dreads are for the rest, for a thicker effect.

-We teach you two installation techniques in our tutorial videos.
+We teach a simple installation technique in our tutorial videos.
 One of these methods is perfect if you have long hair.

 Plan where you want to install the wool dreadlocks, and how your hair will be sectioned.
 Always have a couple of dreads in extra, as you will braid each set in several times.